Competitive Applicant Profile

 For information on specific schools requirements, please visit the individual school website.
 For additional information regarding the field of Physician Assistant, please visit the following websites:

 Students interested in becoming a Physician Assistant are also encouraged to join the Pre-Physician Assistant (PA) Society, which offers programs and workshops throughout the semester.
-The Pre-PA Society meets biweekly on Mondays in BS 120.
+The Pre-PA Society meets biweekly on Mondays.
 To learn more about this organization, email UMBC-Pre-PAemail@example.com.